Quickstart guide

 Supported frameworks

-You can also build your server with any language (PHP, Python, etc.).
-Keep in mind that views and widgets run in a client's browser, so they'll need to compile into HTML/CSS/Javascript.
+This tutorial serves solely as an example and was written using React.
+The monday apps framework is framework-agnostic, so you can build with any JavaScript framework for the client and any programming language for your server.
+Keep in mind that views and widgets run in a client's browser, so they'll need to compile into HTML/CSS/JavaScript.

 Before we begin

-• How to package and build your app
+- How to package and upload a production-ready monday app

 Prerequisites